VerifyTests/Verify/readme.md

 To verify the result:

  * Execute the command from the clipboard, or
- * Use the diff tool to accept the changes , or
+ * Use the diff tool to accept the changes, or
  * Manually copy the text to the new file

 This will result in the `SampleTest.Simple.verified.txt` being created: